 Types of Hyperpigmentation Treatments

-At Kitagawa Dermatology, there are several highly effective melasma treatment options available to help reduce the appearance of melasma in any skin type or color.
+At Kitagawa Dermatology in Honolulu, Hawaii, there are several highly effective melasma treatment options available to help reduce the appearance of melasma in any skin type or color.
 These include:

 - PicoWay Resolve – This fractional laser uses picosecond pulses to treat skin lesions on a broad range or skin types for the effective and efficient removal of melisma.
 This gentle laser treatment improves pigmentation with no downtime and fast, noticeable results.